-About the Cost-Share Program
+About the Cost Share Program

-The 2002 Federal Farm Bill provided funding for this popular program that helps organic farmers and processors pay for their organic certification.
-Funding comes from the federal government, through the USDA National Organic Program.
-The program is administered through the Wisconsin Department of Agriculture, Trade, and Consumer Protection.
+The program helps organic farmers and processors pay for organic certification.
+Funding comes from the federal government, and the program is administered through DATCP.

 Organic farms and companies that sell, process, or package certified organic agricultural products are eligible to receive 75% of certification-related costs incurred, with a maximum of $750 per operation or category if they meet the following criteria:

 - They received initial or continuation/renewal of certification or are in the process of becoming certified organic to USDA National Organic Program (NOP) standards , and

 - The certified operation is located in Wisconsin.